 The ability to pay attention is an increasingly precious skill in a world where short attention spans are the norm.
-Being able to recall minutiae, along with the right accreditation, can lead you to a fulfilling career in one of the following industries:
+Being able to recall minutiae, along with the right accreditation, can lead you to a fulfilling career in many different paths.

 Becoming a dentist requires the eyes of a surgeon and the dexterity and nimble fingers of an artist.
 Plus, the ability to combine both and not miss a beat.

 General dentists must prepare preventative plans for patients and conduct dental procedures.
 An endodontist cares for the pulp and nerves of teeth and specializes in root canal procedures.
-Orthodontists specializes in the treatment and prevention of problems that affect the jaw and teeth.
-Periodontists are responsible for gum diseases.
-Prosthodontists repair and replace patients’ missing teeth.
-Dental specialties often take additional study to complete.
-But on average, students can expect 4 years of full-time study after earning their bachelor’s degree.
+Orthodontists specialize in the treatment and prevention of problems that affect the jaw and teeth.
+Periodontists are responsible for gum diseases while prosthodontists repair and replace patients’ missing teeth.
+Dental specialties often take an additional study to complete.
+However, on average, students can expect four years of full-time study after earning their bachelor’s degree.

-One of the fastest growing industries and the most in-demand today.
+One of the fastest growing industries and the most in-demand today is a computer programmer.
 Becoming a computer programmer is as good as insurance against ever being out of work in today’s business climate.
-Attention to detail is a must.
-As you will be required to find problems and mistakes in lines of code and solve them.
+Being detailed-oriented is a must.
+Part of the job description is to find problems and mistakes in lines of code and solve them.

 What do computer programmers do?
 They create and maintain the code that allows programs to run efficiently and effectively.
-They might be asked to develop a new web-based company system.
-Or to test out an existing system.
+They might need to develop a new web-based company system, or test out an existing system.

-Some computer programmers are able to get a job based on the strength of their body of work.
-But your chances of getting hired increase if you study for a degree in computer science.
+Some computer programmers can get a job based on the strength of their body of work — however your chances of getting hired increase if you study for a degree in computer science.
 A degree in accounting or business can also help your résumé stand out.

 Other occupations within this sphere that require attention to detail include: